Tame class field theory over local fields: Introduction

 \subsection{Main results}

-Let $k$ be a local field and let $\ff$ be the residue field of $k$ such that $\Char(\ff) = p > 0$.
-Let $X$ be a smooth scheme over $k$ of pure dimension $d \ge 0$.
-Assume that there is a smooth projective scheme $\ov{X}$ over $k$ such that $X$ is an open subscheme of $\ov{X}$.
-One may note that this assumption is satisfied if ${\Char}(k) = 0$.

-The first result of this paper is the following extension of the structure theorems of Grothendieck \cite{SGA-1} and Yoshida \cite[Thm.~1.1]{Yoshida03} to the tame {\'e}tale fundamental group of smooth varieties over $k$ (see \thmref{thm:J-fin} for a general statement).
+Let $\ff$ be the residue field of $k$ such that $\Char(\ff) = p$.
+Assume that $X$ is an open subscheme of a smooth projective scheme $\ov{X}$ over $k$.
+The first result of this paper is the following extension of the structure theorems of Grothendieck \cite{SGA-1} and Yoshida \cite[Thm.~1.1]{Yoshida03} to the tame {\'e}tale fundamental group (cf. \thmref{thm:J-fin} for a general statement).
 Grothendieck proved the prime-to-$p$ part and Yoshida proved the $p$-part of this result for smooth projective geometrically connected schemes over $k$.
-Let $\pi^{\ab, \tm}_1(X)_0$ denote the kernel of the canonical map $\pi_X \colon \pi^{\ab, \tm}_1(X) \to G_k$, where $G_k$ is the abelian absolute Galois group of $k$.
+Let $\pi^{\ab, \tm}_1(X)_0$ denote the kernel of the canonical map $\pi_X \colon \pi^{\ab, \tm}_1(X) \to G_k$, where $G_k$ is the abelianized absolute Galois group of $k$.

 \begin{thm} If $X$ is geometrically connected over $k$, then

 where $F$ is a finite group and $r$ is the $\ff$-rank of the special fiber of the N{\'e}ron model of $\Alb(\ov{X})$. \end{thm}

 .2cm